G-Valued Galois Deformation Rings when $\ell \neq p$

 The strategy initiated by Kisin shows this by studying an analogous moduli space $Y$ that parametrizes only a monodromy operator and an inertial type, together with the forgetful map $X \to Y$; the essential and non-formal content of Theorem \ref{main} is the fact that every irreducible component of every non-empty fiber of this map contains an unobstructed point.
 In the papers \cite{kisin08}, \cite{gee11}, \cite{bellovin16}, and \cite{bg17}, this is achieved essentially by constructing one particular unobstructed point in each component.
-In contrast, our argument takes any point in such a fiber and connects it by a chain of $\Gm$'s and $\Ga$'s to reach an unobstructed point.
+In contrast, our argument takes any point in such a fiber and connects it by a chain of $\Gm$'s and $\Ga$'s to an unobstructed point.
 It relies on a series of applications of the Jacobson-Morozov theorem.
 This analysis is complicated by two factors.
 Unlike the $\GL_n$ situation, the centralizer of the nilpotent monodromy operator may have multiple components, leading to additional components in the fibers.
 Furthermore, the adjoint action of the image of Frobenius twists the inertial type (see condition \eqref{condlast} after Definition~\ref{defn:gwd}), while the analogous condition in the $\ell = p$ case is that the inertial type is preserved.
 The latter condition defines a subgroup, while the former does not, complicating the argument.